-Strengthening of the existing international micro-ecosystem of accelerated technological cocreation to test an innovative mechanism for financing the early stages of technological development.
+This component will develop and test, at a laboratory level, an appropriate technology for adaptation to climate change of coastal communities (a thermo solar desalination technology).
+Since the prospection and conceptualization of the technology has been carried out between Dominican Republic and US private entities, the result of the component also will strengthen an existing international micro-ecosystem of accelerated technological co-creation to test an innovative mechanism for financing the early stages of technological development.
 This micro ecosystem includes the linking of creative private companies in the Dominican Republic and small and medium enterprises in the United States, with public organizations specializing in the financing of early stages of technological development, and bilateral and multilateral partners for the financing of proof of concepts and minimum viable products.
-Also, it includes the definition of a strategy to replicate the accelerated innovation cocreation model at a global level.
+Also, it includes the definition of a strategy to replicate the accelerated innovation co-creation model at a global level.